YottaDB/YDBDoc/ProgGuide/internatn.rst

 .. note::
    No claim of copyright is made with respect to the code used in this example.
 Please do not use the code as-is in a production environment.

-Please ensure that you have a correctly configured YottaDB/GT.M installation, correctly configured environment variables, with appropriate directories and files.
+Please ensure that you have a correctly configured YottaDB installation, correctly configured environment variables, with appropriate directories and files.

-Download col_reverse_32.c from http://tinco.pair.com/bhaskar/gtm/doc/books/pg/UNIX_manual/col_reverse_32.c.
+Download col_reverse_32.c from `Github <https://github.com/YottaDB/YottaDBdoc/tree/master/ProgGuide/col_reverse_32.c>`_.
 It contain code for transformation routine (gtm_ac_xform_1), reverse transformation routine (gtm_ac_xback_1) and version control routines (gtm_ac_version and gtm_ac_verify).

 Save and compile col_reverse_32.c.
 On x86 GNU/Linux (64-bit Ubuntu 10.10), execute a command like the following: